16 Stress-Free Super Bowl Party Hacks

-Easy recipes, cooking shortcuts, and shopping secrets: here are 16 hassle-free ways to throw the best Super Bowl party this year
+Easy recipes, cooking shortcuts, and shopping secrets will save your Super Bowl party this year.

 Easy recipes, cooking shortcuts, and shopping secrets: everyone’s looking for hassle-free ways to throw the best Super Bowl party this year.
 Buzzfeed published its 31 favorite party hacks; below are some we like.
 (Want the full list?
 Find them here.)